 Complete Curriculum has got to be one of the most inexpensive online programs available.
-They have digital-text courses for math, language arts, science, and social studies for kindergarten through twelfth grade, although a number of the high school courses are not yet available.
+They have digital-text courses for math, language arts, science, and social studies for PreK through twelfth grade, although a number of the high school courses are not yet available.
 For a $29.95 yearly membership fee, you have access to up to ten digital texts to use.
 While each text may be assigned to only one student at a time, you might have two or more students using the ten texts!

 Course content is aligned with the national standards.
 The outlook is secular throughout all courses.
-Consequently, evolution and an “old earth” perspective show up in science and history texts.
-While student learn vocabulary, concepts, and skills, courses stress critical thinking rather than rote learning.
+Consequently, evolution and an "old earth" perspective show up in science and history texts.
+While students learn vocabulary, concepts, and skills, courses stress critical thinking rather than rote learning.

-Each course has 180 lessons for the school year.
+Most courses have 180 lessons for the school year.
 The publisher says that lessons should take one to one and a half hours a day to complete, but many lessons I reviewed would not take that much time.
 The customer who alerted me to this curriculum told me that for kindergarten and first grade they usually completed all four subjects within about one and a half hours per day.

 Lessons are laid out in a consistent fashion in the teacher's manuals for each subject.
 For each lesson, the teacher's manual lists:

 - The lesson objective

 - Key vocabulary words—might be used for spelling and /or vocabulary or to help students comprehend what they will read

 - Materials needed

 - Literary selections when appropriate—some of which are printed directly in the student manual

 - An "engaging" question which the teacher uses to begin the lesson